-- Axis Powers Hetalia has a little sketch of Germany as a tourist in Hawaii, complete with a lei and a Hawaiian shirt.
+- A little sketch has Germany as a tourist in Hawaii, complete with a lei and a Hawaiian shirt.

-- Episode 48 of the Kirby anime has a bunch of these tourists come to Dream Land.
+- Episode 48 of Kirby: Right Back at Ya! has a bunch of these tourists come to Dream Land.

 - In the Distant Finale for The Lucifer and Biscuit Hammer, Akane Taiyou ends up wearing one constantly, given as a gag gift from teammates who heard him muttering "aloha" after falling unconscious late in the final battle.

-- In the episodes of Pokemon that take place in Cinnabar Island, Shigeru wears one of these.
+- In the episodes of Pokémon: The Series that take place in Cinnabar Island, Shigeru/Gary Oak wears one of these.